-80Keller, "Right Tools", supra note 5 at 4.
+^{80.} Keller, "Right Tools", supra note 5 at 4.

-when we discuss RTBF we are concerned only with its use in respect of data placed online by another individual or media body, whether the data subject themselves or a third party.
-Finally, we are not concerned with scenarios in which an individual uploads their own personal information (such as photographs) to a social networking site like Facebook but retains first-hand control over it: since they are at liberty simply to delete it from the site (or even close their account completely), 81 they would not need to invoke Article 17.
+we are not concerned with scenarios in which an individual uploads their own personal information (such as photographs) to a social networking site like Facebook but retains first-hand control over it: since they are at liberty simply to delete it from the site (or even close their account completely),81 they would not need to invoke Article 17.
 However, if that data has subsequently been copied or shared such that it is now beyond the individual's control, that takes us into scenarios that we do consider.